DannieSchu/private-library-be/README.md

-# LAB: Mongo Aggregations
+# Mongo Aggregations

-Create an app with all CRUD routes for a model.

-## Before you begin

-Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

-## Requirements

-### Write a seed data script

-Create a script that can seed your database.
-Use your script to seed your database before your tests.

-### Write CRUD routes for a model

-Create a model and all CRUD routes for the model

-### Create static methods for aggregations

-Write static methods on your model to run your aggregations

-### Create routes to get your aggregations

-## Example themes

-* workout application with Exercise model
-  * volume by day
-  * volume by exercise name
-* blog application with Post and Comment models
-  * top 10 post with most comments
-  * top 3 longest posts
-* book application with Book and Author
+This is a book application with Book and Author models
+  * Static methods on models for aggregations:
-  * top 3 authors with the most books
+    * Top 3 authors with the most books
-  * top 3 authors with the most written pages
+    * Top 3 authors with the most written pages

-## Rubric

-* Models 1 points
-* routes 2 points
-* seed data 3 points
-* aggregations 4 points

-## Assignment Submission Instructions
+## Routes

-Refer to the the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for the complete lab submission process and expectations
+`POST /api/v1/authors` to create a new author
+`GET /most-books` to get the three authors with the most books `GET /api/v1/authors/:id` to get an author by ID
+`GET /api/v1/authors` to get all authors
+`PATCH /api/v1/authors/:id` to update an author `DELETE /api/v1/authors/:id` to delete an author

+`POST /api/v1/books` to create a new book
+`GET /most-pages` to get the ids for the three authors with the highest page counts `GET /api/v1/books` to get all books
+`GET /api/v1/books/:id` to get a book by id and populate author `PATCH /api/v1/books/:id` to update a book
+`DELETE /api/v1/books/:id` to delete a book